-Welcome to The Courtyards, Preston's first Extra Care development incorporating eye-catching design features along with careful interior planning, maximising all available living space designed with you in mind.
+Welcome to The Courtyards, Preston's first independent living development incorporating eye-catching design features along with careful interior planning, maximising all available living space designed with you in mind.
 This specialised housing for individuals over the age of 55 offers you freedom and choice, enabling you to enjoy an independent lifestyle, adapting to your personal needs if they change over time, meaning there is less chance of you having to move home if your care needs increase.

 The complex offers affordable purpose-built accommodation that is both modern and comfortable,finished to a high-end specification and equipped to meet your changing needs and aspirations as you grow older.
 Set in landscaped grounds, The Courtyards features twenty one-bedroom and forty two-bedroom apartments and benefits from an on-site housing support service, a 24/7 care service, as well as a light and contemporary bistro, a hair and beauty salon, treatment and consultation rooms and a diverse programme of activities for all to enjoy.

 The onsite care service at The Courtyards will comprise of two elements:

 • The core service, which is commissioned by Lancashire County Council (LCC) includes a 24-hour care wellbeing service and any unplanned care which needs to be delivered in an emergency.
 As a resident, you would need to pay for the core service offered by the appointed onsite provider.

 • Residents will have complete choice over which organisation delivers their individual care package.
 A core service charge is included within the cost of living at The Courtyards which will either be funded by LCC or your personal budget.

 Who can apply to live at The Courtyards?

 The following criteria applies if you wish to apply for a home at The Courtyards:

 Age: We welcome individuals who are aged 55 years or older.
 In the case of joint applications (spouse or partner), both parties must be 55 years or older.